rubengees/introduction/README.md

                 .withColorResource(R.color.cyan)).introduceMyself();
 ```

-If you set a CustomViewBuilder to your Slide, all other values aside from the color are overriden.
+If you set a CustomViewBuilder to your Slide, all other values aside from the color are overridden.
 You have to manage all on your own.

 ##### Further reading